Local Public Transportation

 Lincoln Ave. - a station building existed a short

-distance south of the intersection of Lincoln Avenue, George St., and Lakewood
+distance south of the intersection of Lincoln Avenue, George Street, and Lakewood

 Belmont Ave. - a station building existed on the north